panzerama/Monkey.INF/ActOne/SceneOne.md

 HORATIO

     Well, sit we down,
-    And let us hear Bernardo speak of this.
+    And let us hear BERNIE speak of this.

-BERNARDO
+BERNIE

     Last night of all,
     When yond same star that's westward from the pole